nthanhdo2610/ai-log-analysis/README.md

 - For production, you should enable:
   - SSL/HTTPS for APIs
   - Authentication (OAuth2, API keys)
-  - Secure the Postgres database
+  - Secure Elasticsearch/Qdrant
+  - Protect your Langfuse API keys

 ---